peter hanson's field guide to interesting film

 Webber, Robert.
 Actor, 1924-1989.
 It’s fitting that one of Webber’s only leading roles was in a 1965 British thriller called “Hysteria,” because some of his greatest onscreen moments occurred when he got, well, hysterical.
 A solidly built ex-Marine who trained on Broadway and came up through early television, Webber played a broad variety of slimy types, from the lecherous yuppie of “The Sandpiper” (1965) to the gay thug of “Bring Me the Head of Alfredo Garcia” (1974), and so on.
 The die was pretty much cast from his first major role, as a superficial ad man in “12 Angry Men” (1957); from that point on, Webber got the call whenever a movie or TV show needed an unscrupulous everyman.
 Though quite effective in his many villainous parts, Webber was perhaps most gifted as a comic actor.
 He was terrific in a trio of Blake Edwards farces, culminating in his explosive turn as publicist with unreliable excretory functions in “S.O.B.”
 (1981).
 Toward the end of his career, Webber joined the brainy series “Moonlighting” for a recurring role as the father of Cybill Shepherd’s character.
 The year after his last appearance on the show, he succumbed to Lou Gehrig’s Disease.

 Weller, Peter.
 Actor/filmmaker/academic, b.
 1947.
 Weller achieved stardom with 1987's "RoboCop," imbuing the titular lawman with pathos that belied the character's mechanical nature, and that picture led to a long run of gritty and offbeat movies.
 In pictures ranging from the sleazy neo-noir "Cat Chaser" (1990) to the sci-fi actioner "Screamers" (1995), Weller portrays world-weary types who exude toughness and intelligence.
 And though he plays it comparatively straight on occasion, as in the social satire "The New Age" (1994), his bread-and-butter gigs remain heavies and officious types.
-In some ways, Weller's signature part may still be the lead in "The Adventures of Buckaroo Banzai Across the 8th Dimension" (1984), a cult-movie take on Saturday-afternoon serials starring Weller as a musician/scientist/surgeon/commando.
+Yet Weller's signature part, in addition to being his most unusual, may still be his leading turn in "The Adventures of Buckaroo Banzai Across the 8th Dimension" (1984), a cult-movie take on Saturday-afternoon serials starring Weller as a musician/scientist/surgeon/commando.
 Weller not only demonstrates each of the character's specialties, but he multitasks with cool confidence.
-That's appropriate, because in addition to acting, Weller has written and/or directed several projects, and he moonlights as a college professor.
+That's appropriate, because in addition to acting, Weller has written and/or directed several projects, occassionally teaches college courses, and holds a Ph.D. in art history.

 Wexler, Haskell.
-Filmmaker/lefty, b.
-1926.
-A world-class cinematographer whose contentious personality might be the reason his credit appears on few truly great films past his heyday in the '60s and '70s, Wexler gives pictures a luminous glow of rare authenticity.
+Filmmaker/lefty, 1926-2015.
+A world-class cinematographer whose contentious personality might be the reason his credit appears on so few truly great films past his heyday in the '60s and '70s, Wexler gave a huge variety of pictures a luminous glow of rare authenticity.
 Although equally adept at capturing tense imagery (as in 1966's "Who's Afraid of Virginia Woolf"), Wexler stands out in my mind for the naturalistic feel of "Bound for Glory" (1976), "Coming Home" (1978), and "Matewan" (1987).
-His elegant shooting gives these tough, socially conscious stories the dignity and grit they need.
-It helps tremendously that the man suits the work—Wexler has enjoyed decades of notoriety for his passionate left-wing politics.
+His elegant shooting gave these tough, socially conscious stories the dignity and grit they needed.
+It helped tremendously that the man suited the work—Wexler enjoyed (or endured) decades of notoriety for his passionate left-wing politics.
 His most important directorial credit, "Medium Cool" (1969), is the edgy docudrama filmed, in part, at the 1968 Democratic convention.
 The moment when a crew member shouts "Haskell, it's real!" during a tear-gas assault is about as meta as it gets.
-Long a compatriot of fellow lefty John Sayles, Wexler was the subject of the unflattering documentary "Tell Them Who You Are" (2004), in which director Mark Wexler tries to cut through his father's combative personality to find the man behind the bleeding-heart mystique.
+Long a compatriot of fellow lefty John Sayles, Wexler was the subject of the unflattering documentary "Tell Them Who You Are" (2004), in which director Mark Wexler tried to cut through his father's combative personality in order to find the man behind the rabble-rouser mystique.

 "When Night Is Falling" (1995).
 While the entwined lovelies on the poster for this Canadian romance promise soft-focus lesbian erotica, which is found in ample measure, Patricia Rozema's dreamy, unabashedly arty love story is after a lot more than raising audience temperatures.
 By telling the not-unfamiliar story of an uptight hetero character swept away by the affections of an uninhibited homosexual, Rozema advances her gently politicized agenda of enlightening the ignorant and intolerant.
 Yet by marrying that material to a rarefied milieu, in this case a Cirque de Soleil-type highbrow circus, Rozema draws an interesting analogy between making love and making art.
 The film's most ambitious sequences succeed in spite of themselves; Rozema tries a little too hard to conjure magic, seemingly lacking confidence in the tender textures she captures with her keen eye.
 Even when the film's credibility is stretched thin, it offers many winning qualities, not the least of which is beguiling leading lady Pascale Bussières.